-How is the fee initially calculated?
+How is the fee calculated?

 The fee is set to cover the cost of a fully operating program.
-PaintCare estimated the annual program expenses and sales of architectural paint in Connecticut and determined a fee structure that will provide the revenue needed to fund the program.
-PaintCare is a nonprofit organization and operates programs on a state-by-state basis, so the fee may increase or decrease and is different from state to state.
+PaintCare estimated the annual program expenses and sales of architectural paint in the District of Columbia and determined a fee structure that provides the revenue needed to fund the program.
+PaintCare is a nonprofit organization and operates programs on a state-by-state basis, so the fee may increase or decrease in the future and is different from state to state.